 4. Our support covers most of the north of England

 While you may only know Henshaws from the work we do in your local community, we actually provide support across most of the north of England.
 We have hubs in Manchester, Salford, Oldham, Liverpool and Newcastle as well as our College in Harrogate and our Arts and Crafts centre in Knaresborough.
-We also provide a bucket load of online content, advice and support through services such as our e-book, our knowledge hub and our life hacks YouTube videos; meaning that that our support can reach all areas of the UK and the world beyond!
+We also provide a bucket load of online content, advice and support through services such as our Knowledge Village; meaning that that our support can reach all areas of the UK and the world beyond!

 5. We are celebrating our 180th birthday

 As we mentioned, Henshaws has been running since way back in 1837, meaning that 2017 sees us celebrate our 180th birthday!
 We are delighted to have been able to provide life changing support for so long and plan to celebrate with a number of special events looking back at some of the inspirational people we have met as well as how the charity has changed over the years.
 This will culminate in Henshaws holding an exhibition within the Central Library in Manchester which will be open for you all to see!